ScattrdBlade/bigFileUpload/README.md

-**UPDATE: Added CatBox and LitterBox as uploader presets that can be selected in the plugin's settings.
-The uploader preset is set to Gofile by default.**
+**UPDATE: Added `custom file uploader` option with the ability to import ShareX config files.
+Specific settings only show up depending on what file uploader service is selected.
+Default file uploader service is now set to Catbox (for new users only).
+Made file uploaders work without using a CORS proxy/bypass.
+Minor fixes and improvements.**

 # Big File Upload (Vencord)
 This is a Vencord plugin that allows you to bypass Discord's upload limit.
-It adds the `/fileupload` command and `Upload a Big File` button (located under the regular upload button).
-This allows you to upload files to Discord by uploading them to uploaders such as gofile.io, catbox.moe, and litterbox, and then pasting the link containing the upload into your Discord chatbox.
+It adds the `Upload a Big File` button (located under the regular upload button) and `/fileupload` command.
+This allows you to upload files to Discord by uploading them to uploaders such as gofile.io, catbox.moe, litterbox, or a custom uploader of your choice that allows you to import ShareX config files, and then pasting the link containing the upload into your Discord chatbox.
 This is essentially a quick way to upload big files to Discord without nitro.

 ## DOWNLOAD INSTRUCTIONS
 You can either __clone__ the repository OR __manually install__ it by downloading it as a zip file.<br/>